-Built to protect the town in the Middle Ages, Morges Castle is now an important cultural and recreational attraction with four museums under its roof: the military museum, figurine museum, artillery museum and police museum.
+Built to protect the town in the Middle Ages, Morges Castle is now an important cultural and recreational attraction with five museums under its roof: the Military Museum, Figurine Museum, Artillery Museum, Police Museum and Paderewski Museum.

-Built in the 13th century by Louis of Savoy on the shore of Lake Geneva, Morges Castle now accommodates four museums.
+Built in the 13th century by Louis of Savoy on the shore of Lake Geneva, Morges Castle now accommodates five museums.

 The Military Museum presents 350 years of history.
 It focuses on locals from the Lake Geneva Region who went into Foreign Service, particularly Napoleon’s army, and also on military writers.

 The Swiss Historic Figurine Museum shows historic reconstitutions of battlefields depicting military figurines dressed in warrior uniforms.
 The collection was put together by Raoul Gérard.

 The Artillery Museum gives an overview of the history of cannons from the Burgundy wars to our time.
 40 artillery devices and their projectiles illustrate this evolution.